GMCobraz/CUDAatScalefortheEnterpriseProject_gmc/README.md

-# Image Rotation using NVIDIA NPP with CUDA
+# RGB to Grayscale Conversion using NVIDIA NPP with CUDA

 ## Overview